Medicare Mental Health services

 Medicare Mental Health services provide free, confidential mental health and wellbeing support for anyone in Australia.

 Anyone can use our services, even if you have never reached out for mental health support before.
-You don’t need a Medicare card, referral or appointment.
+You don’t need a referral or appointment.

 Depending on your preferences, you can access Medicare Mental Health services by: